ivangeier/polls-api/README.md

 # Polls-API

-PollAPI with Real-Time Results is an advanced API designed to manage polls with unlimited options for voting, now with the added capability of real-time result updates via WebSockets.
+Poll-API with Real-Time Results is an API designed to manage polls with unlimited options for voting, now with the added capability of real-time result updates via WebSockets.

 This project simplifies the process of creating, retrieving, and managing polls through a RESTful interface while providing users with the ability to follow poll results in real-time.